pkarsy/rcCalibrator/README.md

 Crystal-Watchdog combination.

 ### How "osccal" utility works
 When "osscal" utility runs, it installs the "calibrator.hex" file to the MCU.
-This code is an Arduino sketch which calculates the optimal OSCCAL, using the DS3231 RTC module as clock reference, and saves the OSCCAL value as:
+This code calculates the optimal OSCCAL, using the DS3231 RTC module as clock reference.
+If the LCD is installed, it displays the values to the tiny screen.
+Finally and most importantly it saves the OSCCAL value as:

-EEPROM byte 0: 0x05<br/>
+**EEPROM byte 0: 0x05<br/>
 EEPROM byte 1: OSCCAL<br/>
 EEPROM byte 2: 255-OSCCAL<br/>
-EEPROM byte 3: 0x05
+EEPROM byte 3: 0x05**

-After a few seconds "osccal" reads back the value from the EEPROM of the atmega and prints it to the console.<br/>
+After a few seconds "osccal" reads back the value from the EEPROM of the atmega and prints it to the console.
-If the LCD is installed, it also displays the values, but it is optional.

 ### How this project can be used